 Interior Design Careers & Internships

-Interior designers create aesthetic and functional living environments for human needs in residential and commercial buildings.
-Interior designers work to meet human needs and well-being, as well as safety and building codes.
+Interior designers and merchandisers create aesthetic and functional living environments for human needs in residential and commercial buildings.
+Designers work to meet human needs and well-being, as well as safety and building codes.
 Through their work, they also create healthy and healing environments, consider sustainability and environmental issues, and understand basic construction and mechanical systems.